September 8, 2017

-Sometimes it is hard to separate the seeds from the berries
+Sometimes it is difficult to separate the seeds from the berries

-Check your starting temperature and adjust as needed.
+Check your starting temperature, and then adjust as needed

 Check pH level of your tea (optional)

 Mix ingredients all together in the correct order